-The Taco Cleanse Is New Diet That Promotes Eating Tacos All Day, Everday
+The Taco Cleanse Is New Diet That Promotes Eating Tacos All Day, Every Day

 “A taco consumed within three hours of waking, colloquially called a ‘breakfast taco,’ has been anecdotally proven to erase the ill effects of the previous night’s toxic indulgence.
 A midday taco frequently results in more positive physical effects.
 The spicy taco consumed prior to sleep stimulates the nocturnal.”

-People are always looking for a new way to get healthy and if they can do it by eating tacos, then you know a lot of people are going to be into this idea.
+People are always looking for a new way to get healthy, and if they can do it by eating tacos, then you know a lot of people are going to be into this idea.
 The fact that they are vegan recipes will be enough to get people to go for it and try it.
 For now, everyone is going to have to try the taco cleanse for themselves or get someone else to try it and let them know if it works for them.
-The idea of eating tacos all day, sleeping better and more sounds pretty appealing.
+The idea of eating tacos all day, sleeping better, and more, sounds pretty appealing.

 Please RT! #recipes #food #dessert The Taco Cleanse: Our New [and Only] Favorite Tortilla-Based Diet https://t.co/kRZyTaLuiG